Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Introduction

-Kamiya and Kuroda first measured the flow velocity $V_z({\rm \mu m/s})$ along the longitudinal direction of a cell using an optical microscope ($V_z$ in Fig. \ref{fig-2}(a)) \cite{Kamiya-Kuroda-1956,Kamiya-Kuroda-1958}.
-The corresponding physical quantities, such as the kinematic viscosity, have also been reported \cite{Kamiya-Kuroda-1973,Kamiya-1986,Tazawa-pp1968}.
-The flow direction along the side of the cell boundary is not always parallel to the longitudinal axis; instead, it is twisted, forming the so-called indifferent zone (Fig. \ref{fig-2}(a)).
-The angle $\phi$ of the indifferent zone of {\it Nitella axilliformis Imahori} in Fig. \ref{fig-2}(b) is approximated to be $\phi\!=73^\circ$ \cite{Photo-Nittela}.
-Subsequently, using magnetic resonance velocimetry on cylinder cross-sections, Goldstein et al. measured the velocity and reported the positional dependence of several different lines on the cross-sections \cite{Goldstein-etal-JFM2010}.
-They also theoretically studied the flow field by combining the Stokes equation or Navier-Stokes (NS) equation for low Reynolds numbers and an advection-diffusion equation for a new variable concentration.
-Their results agreed well with the experimental results \cite{Goldstein-etal-PRL2008,Goldstein-etal-PNAS2008}.
+Kamiya and Kuroda first measured the flow velocity $V_z({\rm \mu m/s})$ along the longitudinal direction of a cell by using an optical microscope ($V_z$ in Fig. \ref{fig-2}(a)) \cite{Kamiya-Kuroda-1956,Kamiya-Kuroda-1958}.
+Corresponding physical quantities have also been reported; the kinematic viscosity is approximately 100 times larger than that of water \cite{Kamiya-Kuroda-1973,Kamiya-1986,Tazawa-pp1968}.
+In Ref. \cite{Pickard-CJB1971}, Pickard reported further observations of streaming including the angular and radial variations in the velocity with theoretical analyses.
+The flow direction along the side of the cell boundary is not always parallel to the longitudinal axis; rather, it is twisted, forming an indifferent zone (Fig. \ref{fig-2}(a)).
+Angle $\phi$ of the indifferent zone of {\it Nitella axilliformis Imahori} in Fig. \ref{fig-2}(b) is approximated to be $\phi\!=73^\circ$ \cite{Photo-Nittela}.
+Subsequently, using magnetic resonance velocimetry on cylinder cross sections, Goldstein et al. measured the velocity and reported the positional dependence of several different lines on the cross sections with a theoretical study on the Stokes equation \cite{Goldstein-etal-JFM2010}.
+They also theoretically studied the flow field by combining the Stokes equation and an advection-diffusion equation to describe the mixing of biological materials using a new variable concentration \cite{Goldstein-etal-PRL2008,Goldstein-etal-PNAS2008,Raymond-Goldstein-IF2015}.
+Their results agreed well with the experimental results and they reported that biological material mixing is enhanced by the rotational boundary flow \cite{Goldstein-etal-PRL2008,Goldstein-etal-PNAS2008,Goldstein-etal-JFM2010,Raymond-Goldstein-IF2015}.

-Approximately 25 years after Kamiya and Kuroda's measurements, Mustacich and Ware observed streaming by using the laser-light scattering technique \cite{Mustacich-Ware-PRL1974,Mustacich-Ware-BJ1976, Mustacich-Ware-BJ1977,Sattelle-Buchan-JCS1976}.
-They reported that the scattered light spectra show two different peaks at $V\!\to\!
+Approximately 25 years after Kamiya and Kuroda's measurements, Mustacich and Ware observed streaming using a laser-light scattering technique \cite{Mustacich-Ware-PRL1974,Mustacich-Ware-BJ1976, Mustacich-Ware-BJ1977,Sattelle-Buchan-JCS1976}.
+They reported that the scattered light spectra exhibit two different peaks at $V\!\to\!
 0$ and $V\!\not=\!
-0$, where $V$ is the fluid velocity (Fig. \ref{fig-2}(c)).
-These two different velocities reflect the streaming.
-The first peak at $V\!\to\!
-0$ is caused by the Brownian motion of the particles \cite{Sattelle-Buchan-JCS1976}, and the second peak at $V\!\not=\!
-0$ is due to the velocity of the particles dragged by the molecular motor on the periphery of the cell (Fig. \ref{fig-2}(a)).
+0$ (Fig. \ref{fig-2}(c)) and single peak at $V\!\not=\!
+0$ (Fig. \ref{fig-2}(d)).
+The peak velocity at $V\!\not=\!
+0$ corresponds to the streaming velocity.
+It should be noted that the Brownian motion of biological materials influences the fluid velocities not only in the $V\!\to\!0$ limit but also for all the velocity ranges.
+This is the reason for the appearance of velocities in a range larger than the peak at finite velocity in the velocity distributions.